-SOCI 332 | CULTURE AND SOCIETY IN SOUTH ASIA (3-0-3) Prerequisite: ENGL 102 | Upon demand
+SOCI 332 | CULTURE AND SOCIETY IN SOUTH ASIA (3-0-3)

 The course introduces students to the core topics in the culture and society of South Asia, including caste, agrarian relations, kinship, and religion.
 Students examine classic and contemporary ethnographies, as well as salient issues such as gender and modernity.